top of page

 Fans 5

-One downside to Fenway Park’s status as an attraction in itself is that a portion of every crowd is there to be seen as much as to take in the action.
-The crowd here seems to be in constant motion, roaming the aisles and concourses throughout the game, which can be very distracting and aggravating to the hardcore fan.
-Despite the less-than-stellar reputation of some Boston fans, you can feel comfortable bringing the whole family to Fenway.
+One downside to Fenway Park’s status as an attraction in itself means that a portion of every crowd is there to be seen as much as to take in the action.
+A Fenway crowd is in constant motion, roaming the aisles and concourses throughout the game, which can be very aggravating to the hardcore fan.
+Despite the less than stellar reputation of some Boston fans, you can feel comfortable bringing the whole family to Fenway.
 A strong turnout from visiting fans is a common sight, given Fenway’s status as a destination spot.

-Some Fenway traditions have taken on a life of their own, such as the singing of Sweet Caroline in the middle of the 8th inning, which has been happening on and off since the mid-90s, and at every game since 2002.
+Some Fenway traditions have taken on a life of their own, such as the singing of Sweet Caroline in the middle of the 8th inning.
+This has been happening on-and-off since the mid-90’s, and at every game since 2002.
 Make no mistake, Boston fans are into the game to a greater degree than just about any other fan base.
 Fenway Park can be as loud in April as it is in August.

 Getting around Boston can be difficult even on a good day, and driving to Fenway is no exception.
 Every Bostonian has their own “secret” way to get to Fenway Park, and no two are alike.
-Every one of the 4.87 million citizens of greater Boston believes their route is the quickest.
+Every one of the 4.9 million citizens of greater Boston believes their route is the quickest.
 Simply put, they are all wrong.
 And no, I am not going to tell you my secret route to Fenway.
-Making your trip to Fenway even more difficult in recent times is the random closure of certain streets, designed to ease egress from parking garages but which have resulted in new and unfamiliar traffic patterns.

 The best method for getting to Fenway Park is to take public transportation.
 The MBTA, or “T”, as it is known locally, provides several different methods for baseball fans to get to the game.
 Most fans will take the subway, as the B, C, and D versions of the Green Line stop at Kenmore Station, a short five-minute walk from Fenway Park.

-During the John Henry regime, the Red Sox continually updated and modernized this historic park, adding new seating and concession areas in previously unimagined places.
-It makes Fenway Park an interesting mix of old and new features, cramped quarters and spacious gathering areas, obstructed view seats, and some of the best views in the Major Leagues.
+During the John Henry regime the Red Sox have continually updated and modernized this historic park, adding new seating and concession areas in previously unimagined places.
+It makes Fenway Park an interesting mix of old and new features, cramped quarters and spacious gathering areas, obstructed view seats and some of the best sightlines in the Major Leagues.

 Return on Investment 3

 Going to Fenway Park has always been an expensive proposition.
-Given the park’s small capacity and the team’s incredible popularity, it’s a supply vs. demand graph comes to life.
+Given the park’s small capacity and the team’s incredible popularity, it’s a supply vs. demand graph come to life.

-The 2023 Fan Cost Index ranks Fenway Park as the most expensive ballpark to visit in all of Major League Baseball.
-According to the FCI, a family of four will spend $396.16 at a Red Sox game.
-Driving this ranking are Fenway’s high ticket prices, parking charges, and concession prices.
+The 2023 Fan Cost Index ranked Fenway Park as the most expensive ballpark to visit in all of Major League Baseball.
+According to the FCI, a family of four will spend almost $400 at a Red Sox game.
+Driving this ranking are Fenway’s high ticket prices, parking charges and concession prices, many of which have gone up in 2024.

 That being said, there are ways to make a trip to Fenway more affordable.